Parramatta Leagues survives director spill

 Gathering on Tuesday evening for the controversial EGM, the conveners of the meeting failed to attract the 100 voting members required by the constitution (for a quorum) for the meeting to proceed, and at 7.15pm the meeting was dissolved, with no resolutions passed.

-“All existing directors will continue to serve the Club and its members,” clarified the statement.
+“All existing directors will continue to serve the Club and its members,” clarified a statement from the club.

 The news was met with considerable derision on PLC’s social media, largely based in the entire exercise being an expensive waste of time.